wyf401/Few-ID-BERT-Prompt/README.md

 # Few-ID-BERT-Prompt

-This code is the pytorch implementation of [A Stack-propagation Framework with Slot Filling for Multi-domain Dialogue State Tracking].
+This code is the pytorch implementation of [Few-shot Spoken Language Understanding for Task-Oriented Dialogue].